Updated: Aug 6, 2021

 What works for me and other parents I've coached is to have a meeting with our kids and, based on their ages and how much time they need to be on their devices for homework, e-mail, and so on, determine together how much time they can spend on-screen during the school nights.

 What works for our family is to have screen-free hours during the school year.
-Based on my daughters' activities and ages (12 and 17), we have all decided that between the hours of 4 and 7 pm, we are a screen-free household.
+Based on my daughters' activities and ages, when both were in elementary school and high school, we had decided, as a family that between the hours of 4 and 7 pm, we are a screen-free household.

 6) Help them feel prepared for the year ahead